Last updated April 9th, 2022.

 Well, privatization of farmland boosted China’s productivity in the 1980s.
 But the same concept also applies to other means of economic liberalization in the future.

-Many state-owned companies aren’t yet privatized and real estate investment remains difficult for foreigners.
-Freehold property doesn’t exist in China, while urbanization (and thus upwards mobility prospects) is strictly limited by the central governent.
+Freehold real estate doesn’t exist in China, while urbanization (and thus upwards mobility prospects) is strictly limited by the central government.

 The time for freehold real estate ownership in China will almost definitely arrive one day.

-They also fully understand that implementing a different form of government overnight would cause massive shock to its population of 1.4. billion.
-Basically, China learned from the mistakes made in Russia during the early 1990s.
+They also fully understand that implementing a different form of government overnight would cause massive shock to its population of 1.4 billion.

 Skip the Next Western Recession